 • When to act: Triggers, conditions, and automation rules

-This brings us to the Claude Stack.
 Anthropic has been at the forefront of agentic programming, and Claude Code has become one of the most sophisticated agentic development tools available.
-Since I use it daily, I’ll explore context engineering through the Claude Stack, a practical framework for implementing these concepts in Claude-powered development environments.
+Since I use it daily, I’ll explore context engineering through what I’m calling the Claude Stack.
+A practical framework for implementing these concepts in Claude-powered development environments.

 The Claude Stack Explained

-The Claude Stack is a layered architecture for building sophisticated AI development workflows.
-It consists of five core components, each serving a distinct purpose in shaping how Claude understands and interacts with your development environment.
+The Claude Stack consists of five components, each serving a distinct purpose in shaping how Claude understands and interacts with your development environment.

 Let me use an analogy to clarify these concepts: